lilab-bcb/cumulus/docs/cellranger.rst

 Follow the steps below to run CellRanger mkfastq/count/vdj on Terra_.

 #.
-Copy your sequencing output to your workspace bucket using gsutil_ in your unix terminal.
+Copy your sequencing output to your workspace bucket using gsutil_ (you already have it if you've installed Google cloud SDK) in your unix terminal.

 	You can obtain your bucket URL in the dashboard tab of your Terra workspace under the information panel.